kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-assessments.md

 ![gradescope](./Gradescope.png)

-**You will also need to submit a link to your assignment in the Woolf platform, so we have the academic record of your submission.**
+**You will also need to submit a copy of your assignment in the Woolf platform, so that they have the academic record of your submission.**

 ---